johan162/themeltspice/README.md

 3. Not possible to edit '```.op```' operation point labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an '```.op```' label.

-**Why do this as a bash shell script?**
+**Why do this as a shell script?**

-Why oh why was this done as a bash shell script I can hear people cry out.
+Why oh why was this done as a `zsh` script I can hear people cry out.
 Couldn't it be written in [select favourite language] (e.g. Python).
 Of course it could.
-However, bash is the lowest common denominator that doesn't require any dependencies and the guiding principle of this has been that it should run out of the box.
+However, `zsh` is the lowest common denominator that doesn't require any dependencies and the guiding principle of this has been that it should run out of the box.
 Using a self-contained shell script is an easy way to avoid the potential *"module/version-hell"* of Python.
-Instead we claim it is perfectly possible to write readable, medium-complex programs using bash.
-It is of course not without its limitation since bash code can be almost unreadable when one uses all of the features available that are not commonly well known.
-If you stick to some good design principles (and modularization) it is perfectly readable and maintainable.
-Just like any language!
+Instead, we claim it is perfectly possible to write readable, medium-complex programs using `zsh`.
+It is of course not without its limitation since `zsh` code can be almost unreadable when one uses all the features available that are not commonly well known.
-If you envision a program with more than around ~1000 lines of manually written code  then bash might not be your first choice.
-Especially not for the very old version of bash that default ships with **OSX** (v3.2.57).
-A lot has happened since that version was release well over a decade ago.

->So why not write it as a `zsh` script?
-Mainly because the author (me) has been writing `bash` scripts for a **very** long time and did not right now have the time to learn the (new) ways of `zsh` to do things.
-Unfortunately the current script does not run directly under `zsh` so it would require some (minor) porting work.

 **Related work**